Yomi Taniyama Kaori (literally, "Yuntanza Hanana")

 ▶Click here for details

 ※The photo is an image.
-Items other than Kaori Coaster are not included in the experience program.
+Items other than Kaori Coasters are not included in the experience program.

 Basic information